-Message from the Associate Dean for Regional and International Programs
+Message from the Associate Dean for Urban and Multicultural Programs

 Since the university’s founding more than 100 years ago, we have stayed true to graduating disciples and scholars fervently committed to Christ.
 The Graduate School of Theology upholds this institutional mandate through relevant theological programs that pastors and church leaders can immediately apply.